Your basket is currently empty!

 Some previous examples we have sold include this Regency Mahogany Antique Baby Pembroke Table dating from around 1830. it has two drop leaves with moulded edges and is made of quality solid mahogany.
 The design is quite unusual having two working drawers as opposed to the usual one.
 The two working drawers can be found on the same side while the opposite side has two faux drawers.
 All drawer fronts display decorative brass handles.

-Dating from around 1880 in the Victorian period this small antique Pembroke table has been designed in a serpentine shape and constructed from beautiful flamed mahogany.
-The top is strikingly figured and crafted in the serpentine shape with two drop leaves supported by swinging brackets underneath.
-One side of the table has a faux drawer while the other has a cock beaded working drawer with replacement brass handle.
+Some Victorian models were serpentine in shape and constructed from beautiful flamed mahogany.
+The tops are strikingly figured and crafted with two drop leaves supported by swinging brackets underneath.
 The interior is partially fitted out, ideal for those small knick-knacks that need a home!